WarpZephyr/ByteOrder.Net/README.md

 // Access the native value
 // Zero-cost on BigEndian systems
 // One swap on LittleEndian systems
-// The swap may even get compiled out to instructions such as `movbe` depending on the code. int native = bigInt.Get();
+// The swap may even get compiled out to instructions such as "movbe" depending on the code int native = bigInt.Get();

 // Or use it like a regular primitive